elizabethdaly/pands-problem-set/README.md

 2. I wrote a small function to generate a suffix based on day of month.

 3. I use an if statement to display hour in 12 hour clock format and generate am/pm as appropriate.
 Note that strftime() does display 12 hour clock but with upper case AM/PM.
 Couldn't see an easier way to covert.
+Also get rid of zero padding on hour.

-4. Lastly, I get rid of zero padding on the hour by editing print() statement.
+4. Lastly, I fix spaces by editing print() statement.

 Run it a few times:

 λ python problem8.py

 Program to output today's date in a particular format.

 Monday, March 18 2019 at 10:48AM (from strftime)

 Monday, March 18th 2019 at 10:48am